kemaleren/brainstem/README.md

 You will have to modify ``brainstem.DATADIR`` to point to a directory containing jp2 files.
 If you do not want the caching functionality, set ``brainstem.USE_CACHE = False``.

 The second module implements shape context descriptors, shape distance metrics via dynamic programming, and context-sensitive shape similarity via graph transduction.
+Before using it, it is necessary to build the Cython modules in place:

+    python setup.py build_ext --inplace

 Here is an example of how to use it:

 ```python
 import skimage.data